pawco/vagrant-lamp/README.md

 # Vagrant LAMP
 Complete Vagrant LAMP setup for dev environment based on Debian 9 (Stretch) with Apache 2.4, PHP 7.3 and MySQL 5.7.
-Composer and Node are available for easy package management.
+Composer and Node v10 are available for easy package management.

 Keep in mind that this box **is not build with security in mind**.
-That means that there is no firewall installed, principle of least privilege not followed, MySQL password is easy to guess and used directly in command line etc
+That means that iptables is on default settings, principle of least privilege not followed, MySQL password is easy to guess and used directly in command line etc etc

 ## Requirements
   - VirtualBox  http://www.virtualbox.org